connectrpc/conformance/README.md

 #### custom_metadata

-RPC: `UnaryCall`, `FullDuplexCall`
+RPC: `UnaryCall`, `StreamingOutputCall`, `FullDuplexCall`

 Client calls `UnaryCall` with a request with a custom header and custom binary trailer attached and expects the same metadata to be attached to the response.
+Client calls `StreamingOutputCall` with a request with a custom header and custom binary trailer and expects the same metadata to be attached to the response when stream is closed.
 Client calls `FullDuplexCall` with a request with a custom header and custom binary trailer and expects the same metadata to be attached to the response when stream is closed.
-The `web` flows only test the unary RPC.
+The `web` flows only test the unary and server streaming RPC.

 #### duplicated_custom_metadata

-RPC: `UnaryCall`, `FullDuplexCall`
+RPC: `UnaryCall`, `StreamingOutputCall`, `FullDuplexCall`

 This is the same as the `custom_metadata` test but uses metadata values that have `,` separators to test header and trailer behaviour.